DSoftTechnology/ADS-FDA-Pool3/README.md

 ##Full Stack Approach

 DSoft Technology uses an Agile methodology (Scrum), an iterative, incremental framework for software project development.
 The team plans and monitors every two week interval using a tracking tool, our internally-developed AgileSprinter™, and projects are kept on track using frequent short standup meetings to communicate what has been accomplished and what roadblocks are preventing progress.
 A Scrum Master is assigned who is responsible for working with project managers to remove these roadblocks and to ensure the project stays on track.
-At the beginning of the project, after writing a brief requirements document, we develop use cases and add user stories and tasks to the product backlog for design, testing, and release documentation, with an estimated complexity and priority for each.
-Both backlog and requirements document are continually updated to keep up with changing user requirements.
-Every two weeks, based on priority, we pull user stories from the product backlog and add them to the current sprint.
+At the beginning of the project, after writing a brief charter and requirements document, we develop use cases and add user stories and tasks to the product backlog for design, testing, and release documentation, with an estimated complexity and priority for each.
+Both backlog and requirements document are continually updated to keep up with evolving user requirements.
+Every two weeks, based on user priority, we pull user stories from the product backlog and add them to the current sprint.

 Screenshots provided under ...ADS-FDA-Pool3/Design/Sprint 1 Documents